SouthernPolaris/Paxos/README.md

 # Paxos Implementation

 This repository implements a simplified Paxos system.
-It contains Java source for Proposers, Acceptors, Learners, networking transports, and unit tests.
+It contains Java source for Proposers, Acceptors, Learners, networking transports, and unit tests

 ## Prerequisites